wp-plugins/hotspots/readme.txt

 12. Reports tab

 == Changelog ==

+= 3.4.5 =
+* Made reports background-color the same as WordPress admin color scheme

 = 3.4.4 =
 * Fixed latest Chrome desktop issue not recording mouse clicks on Windows 8 and devices multi support for touch screen and mouse click events